keerthik/keerthik.github.io/essays/whybitgym.md

 "Make something a few users really love, rather than something a lot of people kinda like" "Don't grow (the team size) too fast or too early" "Care about the problem, not your solution"
+"Success is sometimes just about not quitting"

+Well, we're certainly sticking out a couple of these.
+However, at some point we have to call our sacrifices and move on.